If you are looking to get the most bang for your buck, check out these 4+ activities that reuse and repurpose U-Know cards!

 New ways to play

-For the games described below don’t be afraid to mix and match your U-Know cards from several decks.
-As students are introduced to the topics throughout the year, doing some of these activities as ongoing review will keep the concepts fresh and fun for your students all year long.
+For the games described below, don’t be afraid to mix and match your U-Know cards from several decks.
+As students are introduced to the topics throughout the year, doing some of these activities as an ongoing review will keep the concepts fresh and fun for your students all year long.

 Activity #1: Just Hanging Around

 This one is easy.
 Just get some string or yarn and hang cards around the room from the ceiling within easy reach for your students.
 Every once in a while, hand out a sticky note to students and ask them to stand up and grab one.
 On their sticky note, they will put their name and answer their question.
 Afterward, students will attach the note to the card and hand them in.
 You can quickly review the answers and speak to any students who answers their question incorrectly.